Target Markets

 Government Online

-• A scalable solution for online user authentication that (1) gives users a single sign-on experience, (2) is secure against attacks such as man-in-the-middle phishing, and (3) can prevent users from transferring their identity credentials.
+• A scalable solution for online client authentication that (1) gives clients a single sign-on experience, (2) is secure against online attacks such as phishing, and (3) can prevent clients from transferring identity credentials.

-• A scalable solution for the secure cross-domain sharing of identity-related information that gives data subjects partial control over the release of information about them (e.g., consent, ability to object, ability to correct wrong information, and so on).
+• A scalable solution for sharing identity-related information across service domains that gives clients appropriate degrees of control over the release of information about them.

-• Legislative privacy provisions, policy instruments, and citizen concerns guide governments away from the adoption of unique identifiers for citizens.
-Federated identity management is not the answer, because it relies on central parties (called identity providers) that can link all of a user’s identifiers, in effect creating the equivalent of a national identifier.
+• Privacy legislation, policy instruments, and citizen concerns guide governments away from rolling out unique citizen identifiers.
+Federated enterprise identity systems, however, rely on central identity providers that link all of a client’s identifiers, in effect creating a system-wide identifier for each client.

-• The identity providers in federated identity solutions house the capability to electronically trace, profile, impersonate, and falsely deny access to any user, and in real time at that.
-These capabilities can be misused not only by insiders but also by hackers and viruses; this is highly problematic for users as well as for government departments.
+• The identity providers in federated enterprise identity systems house the capability to instantaneously and automatically trace, profile, impersonate, and falsely deny access to any user.
+This capability can be misused not only by insiders but also by hackers and viruses.

-• Standard enterprise identity management solutions, whether centralized or federated, do not prevent users from lending or selling (copies of) their electronic authentication credentials.
-In the context of government online, this enables users to obtain new credentials that they are not entitled to.
-Relying on tamper-resistant smart cards or Trusted Computing chips would create additional privacy-invasive powers.
+• Enterprise identity systems typically do not prevent users from passing copies of their electronic authentication credentials to other users.
+In the context of government online, this enables users to obtain new credentials they are not entitled to.
+Relying on tamper-resistant smart cards or Trusted Computing to prevent transferability would create new privacy-invasive powers.

-• Centralized and federated identity management solutions require central parties to be present in each and every online session between a government department and a user; this does not scale well for the population sizes that governments must accommodate.
+• Enterprise identity management systems require central parties to be present in each and every session between a government department and a user; this does not scale well for the population sizes that governments must accommodate.

 Government Online